 Take a course in leadership or management

 If you’re especially interested in taking on more responsibility and moving up into a higher position of leadership in your organization (or with a new employer) but perhaps don’t have years of experience in these types of roles under your belt, consider finding a good in-person or even online management or leadership course that won’t pull you away too much from your regular job duties.

-For academics this certainly isn’t “out of the box” thinking, it’s a required part of their job title.
+For academics this career strategy certainly isn’t “out of the box” thinking, it’s a required part of their job title.
 But, even if you work in fields such as sales, marketing, management, finance or tech, you can still give your professional reputation a boost by publishing your own writing – even an opinion piece – in an industry-relevant publication to establish yourself as a trusted authority in the space.
 Remember to include all links to your published pieces on your social media accounts, especially LinkedIn (and this includes articles where you may just be quoted – those are often just as effective because you’re likely being presented as an “expert” on the subject).

 Talk to a mentor

 If you’re stuck in a career rut and are trying to figure out ways to expand your skills or make it to the next level, who better to ask for advice than a trusted mentor who, ideally, knows the industry inside and out and has been in your shoes before.
 Getting someone else’s perspective on where your career path is headed (someone outside of your close inner circle of family and friends) is an invaluable exercise and often yields some of the most insightful career advice you may ever receive.

 You can achieve heights of success in your career if you will follow these career strategies actively.